 For example, if you’re offering a service for elderly people but are online-only, your target audience may have trouble accessing information.
-While offering a service online may be cheaper, you may have more luck setting up a direct phone line or opening brick and mortar sites for your customers to visit.
+While offering a service online may be cheaper, you may have more luck setting up a direct phone line or opening brick-and-mortar sites for your customers to visit.

 Implementing a customer-centric strategy doesn’t happen overnight – and it certainly won’t happen without a lot of hard work.
 Customer-centric marketing puts your customers at the centre of your organisation.
-It uses a blend of basic common sense and intuition as well as data about your target audience and their behaviour.
+It uses a blend of basic common sense and intuition and data about your target audience and their behaviour.
 Although it can be tricky, customer-centric marketing does pay off.
 With the sweeping changes brought on by the Covid-19 pandemic, there’s never been a better time to make the change to a customer-focused strategy.

 Your target audience is essentially the intended audience of your product or service.
 Targeting certain people doesn’t mean you must exclude others who don’t meet your criteria.
 It simply means you can focus your marketing message on the right group of people.
 Finding your target audience can also help your marketing team craft a tone of voice that will resonate with your customer.

-Customer experience is particularly important for brick and mortar sites.
+Customer experience is particularly important for brick-and-mortar sites.
 Physical sites are finding it difficult to get customers in the door as the popularity of online shopping increases.
-For brick and mortar sites to work in unison with the accessibility of e-commerce, customer experience should be of the utmost importance.
+For brick-and-mortar sites to work in unison with the accessibility of e-commerce, customer experience should be of the utmost importance.
 Brand awareness and consistency are also crucial.

 Customer-centric marketing is the key to getting visitors through your doors and turning them into regulars.
-There are many advantages brick and mortar sites have over online shopping.
+There are many advantages brick-and-mortar sites have over online shopping.
 This includes the ability for customers to interact with products and services, chat with real staff and enjoy the experience of being there in person.

-Brand consistency can be difficult to master across multiple brick and mortar locations but can be made simpler by employing digital tools such as marketing management software.
+Brand consistency can be difficult to master across multiple brick-and-mortar locations but can be made simpler by employing digital tools such as marketing management software.
 Colateral can streamline your organisation’s shift to customer-centric marketing by creating an easier way of planning, critiquing and approving the visual merchandising projects across your store estate.